jlan12/3d-detection/README.md

 --|--
 ![](https://i.imgur.com/ewvd5nZ.png)|![](https://i.imgur.com/naKTAtq.png)
 </details>
-## Visualization results
+## Visualization Results

-### The alpha prediction
+### The rotation prediction
 |||
 --|--
 ![](https://i.imgur.com/AYvdRx7.png)|![](https://i.imgur.com/BW02PQi.png)

 ---
 ## Conclusion

-From our alpha prediction results, it appears that the model produces sufficient results for a mostly accurate prediction of the alpha.
+From our rotation prediction results, it appears that the model produces sufficient results for a mostly accurate prediction of the rotation.
 On the validation set, it had over a .9 accuracy, which is very statistically significant as we predicted on 32 categories.
 On the dimension model, we had more varying results as the model had significant issues with overfitting.

 ---